Your shopping cart is currently empty.

 Apple trees bloom between April and May, depending on where they are located.
 The flowers are white to pink.
 They often form new shoots only after the apple blossoms have faded.
 The leaves of the apple tree are ovate with a serrated edge.

-The fruits of most apple tree varieties ripen between September and November.
-Apple tree fruits are usually spherical and, depending on the variety, are green, yellow, orange, or red.
+The fruit of most apple tree varieties ripens between September and November.
+However, there are also early varieties that can be harvested as early as August.
+The fruits are usually spherical and, depending on the variety, are green, yellow, orange, or red.

 Apple tree care and location